h2kh/h2kh.github.io/_posts/2019-06-06-worldcupgoals.md

 ---
 layout: post
-title: "Compare World Cup performance for South and North America versus the Rest of the World"
+title: "Compare World Cup performance for SA and NA versus the World on Tableau"
 ---